bgord/knowledge/react.md

 If you run a hook on any update causing logic outside the `act` scope in the testing env, you get an error.

 ---

+**Target container is not a DOM element error**

+It happens when you test component that somewhere in its tree imports a variable/component from the file that uses a ReactDOM.

+---